Our grief and loss retreat helps people transform sadness, anger, and other uncomfortable emotions.

 The group comes together early Thursday evening.
+(The extended retreat starts on Wednesday early evening.)
 The first phase of the retreat is about settling in, into one's body and into a loving community.
 To work through grief and loss and other difficult feelings we need to feel safe, supported and open.

 All the activities of this phase are all designed to facilitate this safety and support.
 We breathe together, eat together, move together, talk with each other.

 People often comment with surprise how quickly they come to feel connected to the other group members.